 Notice of Privacy Practices

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Please review carefully.
+This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+Please review it carefully.

-This Notice is effective on August 1, 2013.
+This Notice is effective on June 15, 2022.

 I. Who We Are